50 Biggest Houses in the US

 Size: 57,000 square feet

-Eschman Meadows is a mansion that was built on 2000 acres of Columbus in 2001.
-It had seven bedrooms, 10 bathrooms, a swimming pool, a ballroom, a carriage house, a home theater, a helipad, and a barn.
+In 2001, a mansion called Eschman Meadows was constructed on 2000 acres in Columbus.
+It had a ballroom, a carriage house, a home theater, a helipad, a barn, a swimming pool, ten bathrooms, and seven bedrooms.

 Eschman Meadows